 Board Job Description and Relationship with the Superintendent

-- Set the long-term direction of the District through the mission, vision, goals, and priorities.
+- Working with the Superintendent, set the long-term direction of the District through the mission, vision, goals, and priorities.

 - Understand that as an individual, a Board member has no authority.
 It is when acting through a majority that the Board has influence.